Figure skating at the 2010 Winter Olympics – Qualification: Qualification of nations

-The remainder of the spots were filled at the 2009 Nebelhorn Trophy, held between September 23 and September 26, 2009.
-Countries which had already earned an entry to the Olympics were not allowed to qualify more entries at this final qualifying competition.
-Unlike at the World Championships, where countries could qualify more than one spot depending on the placement of the skater, at the Nebelhorn Trophy, countries who qualified were allotted only one spot to the Olympics, regardless of placement.
+The remainder of the spots were filled at the 2009 Nebelhorn Trophy in late September 2009.
+Countries that had already earned an entry to the Olympics were not allowed to qualify additional entries at this final qualifying competition.
+However, if a country had earned two or three spots at the World Championships, but did not have two or three skaters, respectively, qualify for the free skate, then they were allowed to send a skater who did not reach the free segment at the World Championships to the Nebelhorn Trophy to qualify the remaining spot(s).
+Unlike at the World Championships, where countries could qualify more than one spot depending on the placement of their skater(s), at the Nebelhorn Trophy, countries could earn only one spot per discipline, regardless of ranking.